 Agostino is a chemist with international experience.
 He is specialised in materials chemistry and photochemistry.
 He is working on the development of free-standing protocellular materials.
 His work is aimed at designing protocellular materials-based actuators, capable of transducing external stimuli to a mechanical response.

 Ms Mary Jenkinson-Finch:

-Mary is a third-year PhD student working on light-triggered communication pathways between protocells.
+Mary is a PhD student working on light-triggered communication pathways between protocells.
 Her project is in collaboration with Prof. Stephen Mann.

 In our lab she is responsible for MALDI-TOF mass spectrometry.

 Patrick completed his undergraduate degree in Natural Sciences at Lancaster University with a thesis on synthetic approaches to 1,2-Diazetidines.
 During his undergraduate studies he spent a year abroad at the University of Colorado Boulder, and in the summer 2019 he was awarded a bursary to work on the synthesis of ion pair-binding rotaxanes.